-14 HARD-BOILED EGGS, peeled 1/2 cup mayonnaise 1/2 cup sour cream 1-1/2 tsp.
-Dijon mustard 1 tsp. fresh lemon juice 1/4 tsp. pepper 1/3 cup crumbled cooked bacon 1/4 cup finely shredded sharp Cheddar cheese (1 oz.)
-2 tbsp. chopped fresh chives OR green onion tops
+14 large hard-boiled EGGS 1/2 cup mayonnaise 1/2 cup sour cream 1 1/2 tsp.
+Dijon mustard 1 tsp. fresh lemon juice 1/4 tsp. ground pepper 1/3 cup crumbled cooked bacon 1/4 cup finely shredded sharp cheddar cheese (1 oz.)
+2 Tbsp. chopped fresh chives

 Yields: 24 servings

 Total fat: 8 g

 Saturated fat: 2 g

 Polyunsaturated fat: 3 g

 Cholesterol: 117 mg

 Carbohydrates: 1 g

 Sugar: 0 g